 To champion the reproductive wellbeing of incarcerated women and to create a world where they can thrive in their communities.

-In 2020, there were nearly 153,000 women behind bars in the U.S., a 500% increase since 1980.
+In 2022, there were over 180,684 women behind bars in the U.S., a 500% increase since 1980.

 Most of them are of reproductive age.
 The majority are mothers and primary caregivers to young children, and they are disproportionately Black women and other people of color.
 Understanding their reproductive health status, care, and needs is essential for advancing reproductive health equity in our society.